-As part of the Midland Provincial efforts in driving investments into their respective jurisdictions, the Agency was invited to participate in the Midlands Investment Conference held from the 3rd to the 5th of April 2025.
-As part of its drive to support all Provinces wherever possible, the Agency participates virtually at Provincial investment forums whenever resources are committed elsewhere.
-Investment Guidelines in Zimbabwe as a key facet for investor establishment was the theme for the Agency presentation, which focused on how investors can enter and establish in Zimbabwe and the support systems that the Agency provides.
-Many of the event participants were from the Zimbabwean diaspora communities, with a keen interest in investing back home.
+As part of the province's efforts in driving investments into their respective jurisdictions, the Agency was invited to participate in in the Midlands Investment Conference held from the 3rd to the 5th of April 2025.
+Representing the Agency virtually, the Agency's Investment Promotion Manager presented on the Investment Guidelines in Zimbabwe as a key facet for investor establishment.
+This event brought together international investors including the diaspora with keen interests in investing back home.